The Grateful Dead and Janis Joplin partied in this now-sedate Novato setting with a mountain trail.

 Subtle Layers

-On the surface, Olompali seems sedate and secluded, pleasant yet mundane.
-Marin possesses sites more dramatic than this one, but subtle layers of natural and cultural history reveal themselves along the trail and inside and near the visitor center, which because of low attendance is open only on Fridays and weekends from 12 noon to 3 pm if a volunteer is available.
+On the surface, Olompali appears sedate and secluded, a pleasant yet mundane place.
+Marin County possesses sites more dramatic than this one, but subtle layers of natural and cultural history reveal themselves along the trail and inside and near the visitor center, which is usually open from Friday to Sunday between 12 noon and 3 pm.

 A Brief History